stfc/PSyclone/tutorial/LFRic/example2/README.md

 ```

 The metadata is very similar to a user-defined LFRic kernel metadata
-with one major difference: built-ins are called from [PSy-layer](
+with one major difference: built-ins are called from [PSy layer](
 ../background/LFRic_PSy.md) loops over degrees of freedom (*DoFs*) of
 fields in the built-in, hence metadata identifier for this way of looping
 - `DOFS`.
 This means that fields passed to a built-in call **must be on